Security Guide

 • How are findings prioritized internally?

-Security, engineering/operations, product, legal/privacy, and optionally compliance.
-This reduces back-and-forth on access, RoE, and data flows.
+Security, engineering/operations, product, legal/privacy, and possibly compliance.
+This reduces back-and-forth around access, RoE, and data flows.

 • Technical focus: web, network, cloud, or combined?